anicca048/Kebab/Readme.md

 	both the use of the web API, and the static lookups through the MaxMind-DB-Reader-dotnet library.
 Both parts of the API are published for free under the OpenSource Apache
-	License, Version 2.0, while the database is published for free uder custom licensing terms.
+	License, Version 2.0, while the database is published for free under custom licensing terms.
 You can read more about their products and projects on the MaxMind site here:
 	https://www.maxmind.com .
 You can also find the API source code and